Towards Paradigm-General Suicide Risk Detection via Speech LLM: Limitations and Ethical Considerations

 \section{Limitations and Ethical Considerations}

-Our conclusions are derived from the MINI-KID scale that gauges current suicide risk based on respondents’ immediate answers.
-Though MINI-KID is widely used and often treated as a benchmark for adolescent assessment, it is a self-report tool and cannot fully capture the multifaceted nature of suicide risk.
+Our conclusions are derived from the MINI-KID scale that gauges current suicide risk based on respondents' immediate answers.
+Though MINI-KID is widely used and often treated as a benchmark for adolescent assessment, it cannot fully capture the multifaceted nature of suicide risk.
 Accordingly, these findings should not be interpreted as forecasts of future suicidal behaviour and apply only within the context of this evaluation.